Soufrière River

 The Soufrière River (French la Soufrière) is a river in the Soufrière Quarter on the island country of Saint Lucia.
 The French term "Soufrière" is a generic one referring to "Sulphury" volcanic peaks called La Soufrière or Soufrière Hills on each of St. Vincent, St. Lucia, Dominica, Guadeloupe.

-Coarse
+Course

 The Soufrière River empties into Soufrière Bay on the Caribbean Sea.
 A river separates the town of Soufrière from the Fond Beniere area.
 A section of the river above the town was canalised and realigned in 1972; the river was realigned again in 1994.

 Tributaries of the Soufrière River in the interior include the Jeremy and Migny rivers.